Our Upcoming Events

 The OPD Vehicle Enforcement Unit works to improve Oakland’s neighborhoods and enhance Oakland’s physical assets by addressing the problems of abandoned vehicles on public and private property and aggressively pursuing parking citation scofflaws.

-This Vehicle Services webpage is divided into three sections:
+This Vehicle Services webpage is divided into four sections:

 Click here for general car- and truck-related FAQs.